-In good health: The donor should be of overall excellent health without significant medical problems such as diabetes, heart disease, hypertension, asthma or a history of hepatitis.
+In good health: The donor should be of overall excellent health without significant medical problems such as diabetes, heart disease, hypertension or a history of hepatitis.

-Age limit of 50 years: We generally do not consider individuals over the age of 50 as potential donors.
+Age limit of 50 years: We may consider individuals over the age of 50 in special circumstances as potential donors.